Book Review – A Sword in Time by Cidney Swanson

 The main characters each have their own unique voice and personality.
 The book does a good job at making you feel appropriate emotions for each character.
 I found myself torn because there are two possible futures for both DaVinci and Quintus, and I kept vacillating as to which future I wanted for them.
 These possibilities kept me turning pages.

-I found myself stuck on a few inconsistencies that did hamper some of my enjoyment for this book.
+While reading A Sword in Time, I found myself stuck on a few inconsistencies that did hamper some of my enjoyment for this book.
 For instance, early in the book we learn that time travel trips last about three hours.
 As the book progresses, the main team that works at progressing time travel are stumped because they are unable to make trips longer than six minutes.
 It might be that this is resolved in one of the other books in the series.

 Each chapter tends to deal with a different character.
 For the most part, I enjoyed this aspect.
 However, there are times in the first several chapters where the story bounces quickly through characters and time periods, and I found myself lost more than once.
 That problem seems to resolve itself after the first dozen chapters.